canro91/canro91.github.io/_posts/2022-12-06-BackgroundServicesAndLiteHangfire.md

 Voilà!
 That's how to use a lite Hangfire to replace BackgroundServices without adding too much overhead or a new database to store jobs.
 With the advantage that Hangfire has recurring jobs, retries, and a Dashboard out of the box.

+After solving a couple of issues, I learned some [lessons when working with Hangfire]({% post_url 2022-12-13-LessonsOnHangfireAndOrmLite %}).

 To read more content about ASP.NET Core, check [how to write tests for HttpClient]({% post_url 2022-12-01-TestingHttpClient %}) and [how to test an ASP.NET filter]({% post_url 2022-12-03-TestingAspNetAuthorizationFilters %}).

 _Happy coding!_